LeonStoldt/How-to-do-Code-Review/analyzing-talks.md

 12. The more lines of code a merge request has, the less amount of time will be spend by the reviewer.
 So keep the reviews as small as possible and push changes incrementally.

 ## [JetBrains Best Practices](https://youtu.be/EjwD7Pi7J_0)
-1. The reviewer should not concern about whether the code compiles or not, so provide an automated CI-pipeline to guarantee compiling
+1. The reviewer should not concern about whether the code compiles or not, so provide an automated CI-pipeline to guarantee compiling and tested code.
+2. Agree on
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU3NDc2NDU0MCwtOTg1NDMxMDY1LDExMj
+eyJoaXN0b3J5IjpbMTMzMDUzMzM1OCwtOTg1NDMxMDY1LDExMj
 k2NDU1ODEsMTkwNzM3OTk2MSwtMTUwMjkzMjNdfQ==
 -->